adherelive/adherelive-fe/README.md

     - [AdhereLive Portal](https://portal.adhere.live)
 - While for the Patient, we have a iOS and Android Mobile App

+# Code Help

+## For the React Frontend
+- src/Components/Patient/details/index.js: This file contains all the details of the patient menu.
+It is used to display the details of the patient 'Add More' details and for all the details for adding and editing the items like Appointment, Medication, Diagnosis, etc.

 # Build & Deploy

 ## For Development Builds